ncfavier/HoTTEST-Summer-School/Agda/Exercises/02-Exercises.lagda.md

 decidable-equality-char : (A : Type) → has-decidable-equality A ⇔ has-bool-dec-fct A
-decidable-equality-char A = to , from where to : has-decidable-equality A → has-bool-dec-fct A to dec = f , g where
+decidable-equality-char A = to , from where to : has-decidable-equality A → has-bool-dec-fct A to dec = f , spec where
     f : A → A → Bool
     f a a' with dec a a'
     ...    | inl _ = true
     ...    | inr _ = false
-    g : ∀ a a' → a ≡ a' ⇔ f a a' ≡ true
+    spec : ∀ a a' → a ≡ a' ⇔ f a a' ≡ true
-    g a a' with dec a a'
+    spec a a' with dec a a'
     ...    | inl p = (λ _ → refl _) , λ _ → p
     ...    | inr ¬p = (λ p → 𝟘-nondep-elim (¬p p)) , λ ()
   from : has-bool-dec-fct A → has-decidable-equality A